dev-protocol/devprotocol.xyz/CONTRIBUTING.md

 After this, project maintainers will review the changes and will merge your PR if they found it good, otherwise we will suggest the required changes.

 ## Our Community:
-😕 Not sure where to start ?
+😕 Not sure where to start?
 Join our community on [Discord](https://discord.gg/37QFQ7J78B) ✨ You can also take part in [Community Discussion](https://github.com/web3community/web3community.github.io/discussions)